Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * Each player discards a Secret Objective (the discard pile of Secret Objectives cards is NOT public)
 * Each player draws 2 Political Cards
 * Reveal hidden races
 * Each player chooses a set of plastic miniatures and take his race's Command Counters.
-He places them near his race sheet.
+She places them near his race sheet.
 They will form his "Reinforcements".
 > * I think that "Flag" is a better name than "Control Marker".
 It's more visual.
 And we say "flag" when we talk anyway.
 > * Let's forget about the dual name "Trade Contract"-"Trade Agreement", and just call these cards "Trade Agreements", that may be either "active" or "inactive".
 > * "Race-Specific Technology" -> "Racial Improvement", to show that they are really not like normal technologies.